Jennifer Mnookin: Career

+From 1998 to 2005, Mnookin was on the faculty of the University of Virginia School of Law, with one year (2002–03) spent as a visiting professor at Harvard Law School.
+She joined the faculty of UCLA Law in 2005, where she then served as vice dean for faculty and research from 2007–09, vice dean for external appointments and intellectual life from 2012–13, and dean from 2013-2022.
+On April 23, 2020, she was elected to the American Academy of Arts and Sciences.
+On May 16, 2022, the University of Wisconsin System Board of Regents announced they had unanimously chosen Mnookin to be the 30th chancellor of the University of Wisconsin–Madison.
+She took office on August 4, 2022.

 Her scholarship focuses on the interconnections between evidence, science and technology, and legal and cultural ideas about proof and persuasion.
 She has written on topics ranging from the history of photographic evidence to the complexities of the Confrontation Clause of the Sixth Amendment with respect to expert evidence.
 She is a co-author of The New Wigmore, A Treatise on Evidence: Expert Evidence.
 Much of her work has focused on the problems of forensic science evidence, especially pattern identification evidence like latent fingerprint identification.
-She has frequently commented to the press on forensic science and evidence issues and has occasionally consulted or served as an expert witness on the scientific foundation of fingerprint evidence.

-Her research on forensic science was cited extensively by the National Academy of Sciences' 2009 report.
+Her research on forensic science was cited extensively by the National Academy of Sciences's 2009 report.
 She is a former member of the National Academy of Science's Committee on Science, Technology and the Law and is on the advisory board of the Electronic Privacy Information Center.
 She was the primary investigator for a National Institute of Justice project that sought to develop objective metrics for measuring the difficulty of fingerprint comparisons.
 Her work on the Confrontation Clause was cited and discussed by the Supreme Court of the United States in Williams v.
 Illinois (2012).
 In 2016, she co-chaired an advisory group to the President's Council of Advisors on Science and Technology, which issued a report on the reliability of forensic science used in the courtroom.

-In her role as a law school administrator, Mnookin is a former member of the steering committee of the Association of American Law Schools' Dean's Forum.
-Mnookin was named a member of the American Law Institute, a leading organization dedicated to improving and modernizing the law, in 2011.
+Mnookin co-chaired a National Academies of Sciences, Engineering, and Medicine (NASEM) study assessing the current capabilities, future possibilities, societal implications, and governance of facial recognition technologies.
+In January 2024, NASEM published the study group’s report, which called for the federal government to take action addressing privacy, equity and civil liberties concerns in light of facial recognition technology capabilities that have outpaced laws and regulations.